129 men vanished in the Canadian Arctic, 1845-1848.

 Researchers from the University of Rhode Island have mapped numerous shipwrecks in Lake Ontario

-The pleasure yacht Wawinet sank on September 21, 1942, in Georgian Bay, Ontario, Canada, killing 25 of the 42 on board.
+The pleasure yacht Wawinet went down on September 21, 1942 in Georgian Bay, Ontario, killing 25 of the 42 on board.

 The Catastrophic Collision that Shattered a City: The Halifax Explosion of 1917.